-For sculptures I work in oak, Corten Steel or bronze.
+For sculptures I mainly work in oak, Corten Steel or bronze.
 The Corten Steel pieces are created for outdoor settings.
 The bronzes can be made for interior or exterior venues.
 The oak pieces are strictly interior works.
 Most of the sculptures are figurative, but there are some which are more abstracted.
 However, I do not accept that there is any such thing as pure abstraction in the sense that some people use the word, i.e. meaning that the painting or sculpture has no relationship to anything outside of itself.
 All art relates to the world, and my abstractions are no exception to that fact.

 Before I go on to explain the nature of my paintings, drawings and photographs it will help to add some brief autobiographical information, which will give the work described so far a contextual basis.

 At the age of fifteen I ran away from home.
-It was only for about a week.
-Throughout that year I had become heavily involved with the Divine Light mission.
+It was only for a week or so.
+Throughout that year I had become heavily involved in a corrupt cult, the Divine Light mission.
 I attended meetings at an Ashram in Jesmond, Newcastle, and eventually followed Mahatma Gyan Yoganand down to Leicester, where he was joined by Mahatma Krishnasukhanand.
 While in Leicester I met a hippy called Lester who lived in a furniture removal van with his wife/partner.
 The van was painted in psychedelic designs and they drove me and my friend down to London to go to the Palace of Peace, a defunct cinema in Dulwich that had been converted by the followers of the Divine Light Mission, with a stage and shrine/throne for Guru Maharaj Ji.
 This guru was the same age as me,15, and he claimed to be a Perfect Master and Lord of the Universe.
 The Palace of Peace was very busy with hundreds of devotees eagerly awaiting the arrival of Maharaj Ji.
 Me and my friend slept in the area that had been the cloak rooms.
 I had an uneasy feelings about both Guru Maharaj Ji and his mahatmas.
 Maharaj Ji was making millions from the contributions of his followers, who were known as 'premies', a name derived from Maharaj Ji's real name, which is Prem Rawat.
 He is still active today selling his dualistic spiritual views.
 Anyway, at that time I was hugely conflicted, longing for enlightenment, heart and soul, but also knowing that the guru was a huge con.
 He was selling well known Hindu meditation techniques to westerners with the claim that they didn't work unless the inner spiritual eye was opened by him, the Perfect Master, or one of his mahatmas.

 Nevertheless, the year of involvement with the DLM opened a door in my consciousness.
 However in the immediate years that followed the door would close tightly again as I descended into chronic alcoholism.
 That is a story in its own right.
 Eventually, shortly after my 29th birthday, I stopped drinking.
 I hit a terrible rock bottom and have remained alcohol free since then.
 My sobriety date is 10th October 1986.
 Today I follow a 12 Step Programme and still attend two AA meetings a week.